aws-asean-builders/aws-summit2019-techfest/module-2/README.md

 #### CodeBuild Project

 With a repository to store our code in, and an S3 bucket that will be used for our CI/CD artifacts, the missing piece is a way for a service build to occur.
-This will be accomplished by creating an [**AWS CodeBuild Project**](https://aws.amazon.com/codebuild/).
+This is accomplished by creating an [**AWS CodeBuild Project**](https://aws.amazon.com/codebuild/).
 Any time a build execution is triggered, AWS CodeBuild will automatically provision a build server to our configuration and execute the steps required to build our docker image and push a new version of it to the ECR repository we created (and then spin the server down when the build is completed).
-The steps for our build (which package our Python code and build/push the Docker container) are included in the `~/environment/aws-modern-application-workshop/module-2/app/buildspec.yml` file.
+The steps for our build (which package our Python code and build/push the Docker container) are included in the `~/environment/aws-summit2019-techfest/module-2/app/buildspec.yml` file.
 The **buildspec.yml** file is what you create to instruct CodeBuild what steps are required for a build execution within a CodeBuild project.

 #### CodePipeline Pipeline

 Finally, we need a way to *continuously integrate* our CodeCommit repository with our CodeBuild project so that builds will automatically occur whenever a code change is pushed to the repository.
 Then, we need a way to *continuously deliver* those newly built artifacts to our service in ECS.  [**AWS CodePipeline**](https://aws.amazon.com/codepipeline/) is the service that glues these actions together in a **pipeline**.

-Your pipeline in CodePipeline will do just what I described above.
 Anytime a code change is pushed into your CodeCommit repository, CodePipeline will deliver the latest code to your AWS CodeBuild project so that a build will occur.
 When successfully built by CodeBuild, CodePipeline will perform a deployment to ECS using the latest container image that the CodeBuild execution pushed into ECR.

 Navigate to the CodePipeline console and spend a few minutes to explore it.
 You may see the source stage has failed.
 You can ignore this as our repository is empty now.

 #### Enable Automated Access to ECR Image Repository

 We have one final step before our CI/CD pipeline can execute end-to-end successfully.
 With a CI/CD pipeline in place, you won't be manually pushing container images into ECR anymore.
 CodeBuild will be pushing new images now.
-We need to give CodeBuild permission to perform actions on your image repository with an **ECR repository policy***.
-The policy document needs to be updated with the specific ARN for the CodeBuild role created by the MythicalMysfitsCoreStack, and the policy document is located at `~/environment/aws-modern-application-workshop/module-2/aws-cli/ecr-policy.json`.
+We need to give CodeBuild permission to perform actions on your image repository with an **ECR repository policy**.
+The policy document needs to be updated with the specific ARN for the CodeBuild role created by the MythicalMysfitsCoreStack, and the policy document is located at `~/environment/aws-summit2019-techfest/module-2/aws-cli/ecr-policy.json`.
+You will find the role arn in cloudformation-core-output.json.
 Update and save this file and then run the following command to create the policy:

 ```
-aws ecr set-repository-policy --repository-name mythicalmysfits/service --policy-text file://~/environment/aws-modern-application-workshop/module-2/aws-cli/ecr-policy.json
+aws ecr set-repository-policy --repository-name mythicalmysfits/service --policy-text file://~/environment/aws-summit2019-techfest/module-2/aws-cli/ecr-policy.json
 ```

 When that has been created successfully, you have a working end-to-end CI/CD pipeline to deliver code changes automatically to your service in ECS.